 Annual checkup We will do a more thorough checkup once a year.
 Your feet will be checked on defects, you will get an appointment with the ophthalmologist, and we will to a more extensive blood test.

-Consultation diabetes and sports Medical Centre Jan van Goyen has started a special consultation called Diabetes and Sports for type 1 diabetes patients.
-During this consultation, we discuss the outcome of the questionnaire you received by email prior to the meeting and, together with the patient, we will define the problem and the treatment goal.
-In order to get a better understanding of the glucose profile during sports, we offer the option to do a continuous glucose reading for two weeks.
-The company Abbott has offered to reimburse one Freestyle Libre glucose monitoring system per patient to enable the sports consultation.
-The patient will then keep a continuous glucose registration for two weeks in which sports activities, nutrition, alcohol consumption, and insulin administration is recorded in a diary.
-During a consultation with internist-endocrinologist Iris Wentholt and diabetes specialist nurse Trins van der Linden, the continuous glucose reading and the content of the diary will be analysed, together with the patient, after which we can offer an advice that is most suitable for your situation and condition.
+Consultation diabetes and sports Jan van Goyen Medical Center has started a Diabetes and Sport consultation for type 1 diabetes patients.
+During the first consultation, we discuss the results of the pre-mailed questionnaire and define the problem and the treatment goal together with the patient.
+For a better understanding of the glucose profile during exercise, it is possible to perform a continuous glucose measurement for two weeks.
 Company Abbott has agreed to one per patient Freestyle libre meter for the benefit of the sports consultation.
 The patient then keeps a continuous glucose record for two weeks in which sports activities, nutrition, alcohol consumption and insulin administration are recorded in a diary.
-During a consultation with an internist-endocrinologist Iris Wentholt and diabetes nurse Trins van der Linden, the continuous glucose measurement together with the contents of the diary will be analyzed together with the patient, after which tailor-made advice can be given.
+During a consultation with the internist-endocrinologist and the diabetes nurse, the continuous glucose measurement together with the contents of the diary will be analyzed together with the patient, after which tailor-made advice can be given.

 THE DIABETES TEAM